 College towns also bring young drivers who have little to no experience on the road.
 Although it can be difficult to avoid inexperienced drivers in the area, motorists should be aware of the vehicles that are around them.
 Motorists should steer clear of erratic drivers, aggressive drivers, or anyone exhibiting signs of road rage.
 It is important to leave a greater stopping distance and check carefully before turning or changing lanes.

-How can I Avoid an Accident When Driving on the Beltway?
+How Can I Avoid an Accident While Driving on the Beltway?

 Prince George’s County houses a 28-mile length of the Capital Beltway.
-Interstates and other highways run through the county, and traffic flows in and out of Washington every day.
-Prince George’s County abuts Washington, DC.
+Interstates and other highways run through the county, and traffic flows in and out of the area every day.
+Prince George’s County abuts Washington, D.C.

-Because of the traffic conditions on these highways, drivers often get stuck on roads throughout the county as they attempt to get on a highway heading toward Washington or Virginia.
+Because of the traffic conditions on these highways, drivers often get stuck on roads throughout the county as they attempt to get on a highway heading toward Washington, D.C. or Virginia.
 Drivers who are sitting in traffic should be slow to proceed because rear-end accidents occur often on congested roads.

 If drivers are driving responsibly, they will obey all speed limits.
 The speed limits often change on busy roads as the roads enter and exit cities.
 Surface streets often have lower speed limits, and drivers should be watchful because they might encounter children on bicycles, pedestrians, and/or slow-moving traffic.